December 2024

 sanctuary x mill – originally an acousmatic (speaker-only) work, but for this performance, I incorporated a prepared Steinway piano at the Joan Harris Theater, blending its textures with the ruined pianos and concatenated soundscape recordings from the Murray Bridge Piano Sanctuary (SA) and Piano Mill (NSW-QLD Border).

-The event was well-attended, with around 70 people in the audience.
+The event was well-attended, with around 70 people in the audience and delightful feedback:

 Thank you for a truly transcendent experience Friday night.
 A memorable evening! – Midge Wilson